 The source of all this information might be API documentation, word of mouth or, if the developer controls both the server and the client, internal knowledge.
-But it is outside the message.
+But this information is implicit and outside the response.

-The hypermedia (or HTML) client, on the other hand, needs only to know how to render the given HTML.
-It doesn’t need to understand what actions are available for this contact: they are simply encoded within the HTML itself as hypermedia controls.
-It doesn’t need to understand what the status field means or, in fact, what a contact even is!
+Contrast this with the hypermedia (HTML) response.
+In this case, the hypermedia client (that is, the browser) needs only to know how to render the given HTML.
+It doesn’t need to understand what actions are available for this contact: they are simply encoded within the HTML response itself as hypermedia controls.
+It doesn’t need to understand what the status field means.
+In fact, the client doesn’t even know what a contact is!

 The browser, our hypermedia client, simply renders the HTML and allows the user, who presumably understands the concept of a Contact, to make a decision on what action to pursue from the actions made available in the representation.

-This difference between the two responses demonstrates the crux of REST and hypermedia, what makes them so powerful and flexible: clients (that is, web browsers) don’t need to understand anything about the underlying resources being represented.
+This difference between the two responses demonstrates the crux of REST and hypermedia, what makes them so powerful and flexible: clients (again, web browsers) don’t need to understand anything about the underlying resources being represented.

 Hypermedia As The Engine of Application State (HATEOAS)